mat-docs/ATLAS.DisplayAPI.Site/docs/index.md

     However, as ATLAS continues to be developed, we reserve the right to change the internal APIs as we see fit without regard for backwards compatibility, There is a high chance that future releases of ATLAS will become incompatible with custom display plugins that use internal APIs, with the most likely consequence being crashes on startup.

-    Before calling internals APIs, please contact McLaren Applied for advice, where alternative APIs may be recommended, or future enhancements to the Display API will be considered.
+    Before calling internal APIs, please contact McLaren Applied for advice, whereby alternative APIs may be recommended, or future enhancements to the Display API will be considered.

 ## Display API deployment

 The Display API is deployed as a NuGet package hosted on GitHub, see [https://github.com/mat-docs/packages](https://github.com/mat-docs/packages)

-The NuGet packages contains the following:
+The NuGet packages contains the following

 ![NuGet Contents](assets/images/introduction/package.png)